SahSih/ARStreaming360Display/RealTimeVideoStitch/Readme.md

 4. For other programs written in Python, simply run them by $ python filename.py

 5. Briefly analyze the menu options below, then we will walkthrough how to execute the program from the command line.

+TO RUN THE REALTIME STITCHING ALGORITHM, EXECUTE THE PROGRAM: realtime_stitching.py as such, "$python realtime_stitching.py"

+The number of cameras stitched or direction/configuration of cameras can be adjusted within the program

 ENTER file - Detect draw feature points from local picture file
 ENTER video - Detect draw feature points from a local video file